trailofbits/algo/docs/deploy-from-docker.md

   trailofbits/algo:latest
 ```

+## GNU Makefile for Docker

+You can also build and deploy with a Makefile.
+This simplifies some of the command strings and opens the door for further user configuration.

+The `Makefile` consists of three targets: `docker-build`, `docker-deploy`, and `docker-prune`.
+`docker-all` will run thru all of them.

 ## Building Your Own Docker Image

 You can use the Dockerfile provided in this repository as-is, or modify it to suit your needs.
 Further instructions on building an image can be found in the [Docker engine](https://docs.docker.com/engine/) documents.